it was very nice, ii is a wonderful place to stayMr Markert

 Beachcomber is a recently constructed luxury two bedroom apartment in a small block in the village of Porthcurno.
 The contemporarily furnished lounge commands stunning views of Porthcurno and Pednvounder beaches, out to the Atlantic Ocean and is ideally located for visiting the Minack Theatre, and for exploring this spectacular coastline.

 large open plan space, picture windows with sea views, leather sofa seating, dining table and chairs, TV/HD Channels, music system, DVD, kitchen with dishwasher, electric hob and oven, washer/dryer, fridge, freezer.

 double bed, en suite bath, shower cubicle, basin and WC.

 twin beds (can be zipped together to form a six foot super King bed - please advise at the time of booking), en suite shower, basin and WC.

-eco-friendly under floor heating, private parking for two cars, communal WiFi available, which is best served with a laptop (This service being communal is not guaranteed), limited mobile service in the area, low occupancy discounts available, WiFi, short breaks available.
+eco - friendly under floor heating, private parking spaces for two cars, mobile phone service can be limited in the area, low occupancy discounts, WiFi, short breaks available.